 Here we see a sentiment similar to the one we saw in Leviticus, but God widens its scope.
 If you know of a brother in need in any of the towns in your land, you are to lend him whatever he lacks.

 The free ebook, Start With Generosity, has been an excellent resource for others hoping to learn more about how God approaches generosity.
-These real-life stories are written by and for people just like you, and it’s amazing to see how technology has helped them cultivate a culture of generosity.
+These real-life stories are written by and for people just like you, and it’s amazing to see how church management software has helped them cultivate a culture of generosity.
 Download it today.